KJ-black/windows-knock/readme.md

 It’s a simple port knocking server for windows which is implemented by python and [pydivert](https://github.com/ffalcinelli/pydivert).
 This project is based on [jvinet/knock](https://github.com/jvinet/knock) and rewritten to let it fit the windows environment.

+Details about the port-knocking mechanism can refer to my [article](https://www.notion.so/Port-Knocking-acf3e7bd78bf46268cda1977214ef8e0).

+### Environment

+- Windows 10 Professional 10.0.19044
+- Python version 3.7
+- Needs to be executed with Administrator privilege

 ### Install dependencies

 ```